Prolonging Your Content’s Lifecycle in the Content Supply Chain

 Your content lifecycle will increase in the process, as you’ll be creating content that’s on-brand and relevant for longer periods of time.
 It also makes it easier to repurpose and reuse content.
 So, once you have a defined brand voice, make sure to maintain it across all areas of your business.

-Amazing content = long lifecycle
+Great content leads to a long lifecycle

 It seems straightforward enough: the more high-quality and impactful your content is, the longer its lifecycle will be.
 Which means every company needs to make sure they’re creating top-notch content.